 This one step alone will move you from making money to keeping money!

 If you want to learn more, please reach out to me at email@example.com.
-I’m currently co-writing the Profit First for Dentists book with Drew Hinrichs, CPA, and pre-orders will be available soon prior to our publishing date of February 1, 2021.
+I’m currently co-writing the Profit First for Dentists book with Drew Hinrichs, CPA.
 If you’d like the link to order a copy, please email me and request it.
 Again, my email is firstname.lastname@example.org.